 An action packed day may include specialist Dance, Music, Drama, PE, Computing, Art or Language lessons, in amongst the core curriculum subjects taught by a dedicated team of teachers.
 Most girls will experience small group work each day with a range of friendly and familiar professionals, committed to making each day at Bute one in which they will learn something new and have a lot of fun.

 When you think about the life of Year 3 and 4, are you seeing mundane tests and children learning things off an ordinary whiteboard?
-Then, you are probably not in my school.
+Then, you are probably not in our school.

 After the register, pretty piano sounds welcome you into the instrument-filled music room.
 Students are walking, stroding and jumping with the music, learning the tempo and dynamics.
 Sometimes they bump into each other and giggle with glee.
 Returning back to the classroom, maths games spread out on the table are waiting for you.
 Discussing possible solutions, children are busy stacking cubes up and trying to investigate different combinations.